slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9825-2/packetizer_raw_output.md

 Correct the Security Considerations reference to use 'ietf-ospf-admin-tags' so that it aligns with the module header and IANA registration.

+**Severity:** Low
+  *Basis:* This is a minor editorial inconsistency that may cause confusion but does not affect the functionality of implementations.

+**Confidence:** High

 ---